 Visit Hautes-Alpes (Provence, France)Car Hire Villas

-The Hautes-Alpes is a year round destination for the outdoor enthusiast, with the dramatic mountain scenery ideal for hiking, canoeing, cycling, skiing - and much more besides.
-Numerous small towns and villages are also dotted across the Hautes-Alpes scenery, waiting to be discovered and explored.
+The Hautes-Alpes department in the Alpine mountains of northern Provence is a year round destination for the outdoor enthusiast, with the dramatic mountain scenery ideal for hiking, canoeing, cycling, skiing and other sporting activities.
+There are also numerous small towns and villages to explore across the department.

 The Hautes-Alpes department of France is the most northern department in Provence, with Italy to the east and the Rhone-Alps region to the north.

 The department is in the southern Alps and contains a great deal of spectacular mountain scenery.
 It is an all year round destination, and although best known for the winter skiing opportunities, in particular at Serre-Chevalier, it also attracts many visitors for summer hiking, cycling and sightseeing.

 The department is also well known for containing some of the most famous cols (mountain passes) from the Tour de France.

 While it is true that the Hautes-Alpes department doesn't have as many historic villages, towns and castles as some parts of France there are still lots of places of interest to explore and to distract you from all the scenic spendour.